AdobeDocs/workfront.en/help/quicksilver/manage-work/gantt-chart/use-the-gantt-chart/level-resources-in-gantt.md

 product-area: resource-management
 navigation-topic: use-the-gantt-chart
 title: Level Resources in the Gantt Chart
-description: Leveling your resources on a project has two purposes:
+description: Leveling your resources on a project has two purposes - EDIT ME.
 ---

 # Level Resources in the Gantt Chart